I am a Zivver admin

 Recognize sensitive information with Smart Classification

-Although detection of sensitive patterns helps you to secure a lot of sensitive information, you still lack a lot of coverage.
+Although detecting sensitive patterns helps you secure a lot of sensitive information, there is still a lot of coverage missing.
 There is a wider range of sensitive information that does not meet a hard definition.
 Think, for example, of personal, medical, or legal information.

 With Zivver Smart Classification, you can also recognize these types of sensitive information.
-This is done with a combination of detection of relevant terms and natural-language processing to determine whether the context of these terms is sensitive.
+This is done through a combination of detecting relevant terms and natural-language processing to determine whether the context of these terms is sensitive.

-Because the definitions are less unambiguous, the risk of unjustified reports with these rules is higher.
-Thus, we recommend not using more than 2 or 3 of these rules.
+Because the definitions are less clear-cut, the risk of false reports with these rules is higher.
+Thus, we recommend not using more than two or three of these rules.
 Your Customer Success Manager can help you determine which categories are most relevant to you.

 Your Customer Success Manager can give you more insight into the concrete implementation of each category.